Certified Zeroth-order Black-Box Defense with Robust UNet Denoiser: Experimental Settings

 \subsection{Comparison with SOTA}

 We compare our proposed defense methods ZO-RUDS and ZO-AE-RUDS with previous certified defense approaches in white-box and black-box settings in Table~\ref{tab:SOTA}.
+In white-box setting we compare our approach with RS~\cite{cohen2019certified}, DS (FO-DS)~\cite{salman2020denoised} and FO-AE-DS~\cite{zhang2022robustify}.
+FO-AE-DS is the first-order implementation of ZO-AE-DS.
+We show the results for FO-RUDS and FO-AE-RUDS with our proposed robust denoiser RDUNet in white-box setting.
+We observe that our proposed FO-RUDS and FO-AE-RUDS shows a performance improvement of approaximately $7\%$ and $3\%$ on FO-DS~\cite{salman2020denoised} and FO-AE-DS~\cite{zhang2022robustify} resepctively, in standard certified accuracy (SCA) and similarly provides robustness for all radii.
+We show our black-box defense techniques (ZO-RUDS, ZO-AE-RUDS (R), and ZO-AE-RUDS (C)) achieve comparative performance to our proposed defenses in white-box settings (FO-RUDS and FO-AE-RUDS).

 Our proposed defense methods ZO-RUDS and ZO-AE-RUDS with RDUNet comfortably outperform SOTA~\cite{zhang2022robustify} by a large margin of $\textbf{35\%}$ and $\textbf{9\%}$ in RGE and CGE optimization approaches respectively.
 It consistently achieves higher certified robustness across different $r$.
 The high performance of ZO-RUDS over SOTA signifies that our method leads to an effective DS-oriented robust defense even without additional custom-trained autoencoder.
 We observe that our method provides better results in the black-box setting and better performance than RS~\cite{cohen2019certified} and DS~\cite{salman2020denoised}, which defend the model in the white-box setting, thus proving the effectiveness of our approach.

 \tabcolsep=3.5pt

 \tabcolsep=3.5pt